Skip to main content

 In 2020, the Challenge’s name changed from the ‘Frozen Fools Challenge’ to the ‘Winter Challenge’ as the challenge period also changed from ending on April Fool’s Day to instead the ending on the last day of February.

-As of the end of the 2022 Challenge, only about 150 different riders have contributed to the 413,000 total cumulative miles ridden during the history of the Challenge!
+As of the end of the 2023 Challenge, only about 150 different riders have contributed to the over 416,000 total cumulative miles ridden during the history of the Challenge!